This in-depth travel guide to the best things to do in Manchester is brought to you by local blogger Kieren, as part of my UK travel guides series.

 Situated in the Northern Quarter, the Frog and Bucket is an excellent venue where you’ll catch some up and coming comedians before they hit their prime.
 Previous acts include Jason Manford, Sarah Milican, Johnny Vegas and Peter Kay.
 Shows run Thursday to Saturday every week and occasionally other nights too, tickets start from £6.

-On August bank holiday every year, Manchester turns rainbow to celebrate Pride which is an epic weekend whether you’re part of the LGBT community or not.
+On the August bank holiday every year, Manchester turns rainbow to celebrate Pride which is an epic weekend whether you’re part of the LGBT community or not.
 There are events across the city including Manchester Pride Live with artists such as Ariana Grande and Basement Jaxx, and huge parties on Canal Street which is at the heart of the city’s Gay Village.

 Each year over 150,000 people head to Heaton Park in Northern Manchester for Europe’s biggest metropolitan festival, Park Life.
 The music festival features a broad range of genres from bands to DJ’s, and been headlined by George Ezra, The XX, Snoop Dog, Disclosure and Lian Gallagher to name a few.